 As is often the case in a small borough, East Conemaugh doesn't have a public transportation system that people use for their commute.

-The population of East Conemaugh has a very low overall level of education: only 7.64% of people over 25 hold a 4-year college degree or higher.
+The citizens of East Conemaugh have a very low rate of college education: just 7.64% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in East Conemaugh in 2022 was $20,150, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $80,600 for a family of four.
 However, East Conemaugh contains both very wealthy and poor people as well.
 East Conemaugh also has one of the higher rates of people living in poverty in the nation, with 30.68% of its population below the federal poverty line.